-According to Natural Resources Canada (NRCan) it’s worth putting some time into researching your choice.
-Fuel consumption can range from less than 2.0 gasoline litres equivalent per 100 km (Le/100 km) for a battery-electric vehicle to more than 20.0 litres per 100 km (L/100 km) for a large SUV.
+According to Natural Resources Canada (NRCan), it’s worth putting some time into researching your choice.
+Fuel consumption can range from less than 2.0 gasoline litres equivalent per 100 km (Le/100 km) for a Battery-Electric Vehicle to more than 20.0 litres per 100 km (L/100 km) for a large SUV.
 This can result in a considerable difference in operating costs.
-Driving 20,000 km a year can cost from less than $300 to more than $4,000 while carbon dioxide (CO2) emissions can range from 0 to more than 9 tonnes per year depending on the vehicle you chose to buy.
+Driving 20,000 km a year can cost from less than $300 to more than $4,000 while carbon dioxide (CO2) emissions can range from 0 to more than 9 tonnes per year depending on the vehicle you choose to buy.

 Electric-drive motors are much more efficient than combustion engines and drive trains.
 The efficiency of energy conversion from on-board storage to turning the wheels is nearly five times greater for electricity than gasoline, at approximately 76% and 16%, respectively.